Murder of Jennifer Moore: Investigation and arrest

-New York City police arrested a man suspected of her murder, Draymond Coleman, age 35, of New York City, who was later charged with the slaying.
+New York City police arrested a man suspected of her murder, Draymond Coleman, age 35, of New York City, who was later charged with the killing.
 Coleman had an extensive arrest record.
 After interrogating Coleman, New Jersey Police located Moore's body in a dumpster in West New York.

 It was later reported that the crime had taken place in a nearby Weehawken, New Jersey motel named the Park Avenue Hotel.
 A New Jersey judge had later signed an arrest warrant on Thursday, July 27, 2006.
 Videotape recovered from the hotel showed Coleman leading Moore through the premises.
 Police surmise that Coleman beat, raped, and strangled Moore before stuffing her body into a duffel bag for disposal.
 It appeared that Coleman tried to remove his DNA evidence from her body by cutting Moore's fingernails and cleaning her body with alcohol.

 Coleman's criminal history included two assaults for which he served community service, and a conviction for selling drugs for which he served about five years in prison.
 Coleman was released from prison in June 2002.
 He spent the next three years in-and-out of detention for parole violations.
 His last incarceration ended in January 2005.
 His parole board noted that Coleman failed to take advantage of the opportunities offered by the criminal justice system.